abhishekarya1/Hash-Define-myNotes/content/java/oop.md

 //Output: BA
 ```

-We can also use `super` to call parent's version of hidden method.
+We can also use `super` to call parent's version of the hidden method.

 ### Hiding Variables
 Defining a variable with the **same name** as in parent class.

-Hiding a variable only replaces the parent variable on child reference and not parent's unlike Overriding.
 ```java
 class P{
 	int a = 1;